markmcwong/mancala-boardgame-ai/README.md

 # main.py

-from Simulator import Simulator from Agent import *
+from Simulator import Simulator from agents import *

-# Define the two agents that will play the game
+# Define the two agents that will play the game.
 p1 = HumanAgent()
 p2 = MinimaxAgent(9)

-# Start the simulator for the two agents
 simulator = Simulator(p1, p2)
 simulator.start()
 ```